-- 5. Fire Hydrants Approved Manufacturers - Mueller Super Centurian A423 with 5-1/4" barrel - Hydrants must be equipped with a minimum of one pumper outlet nozzle 4-1/2 inches in diameter and two hose nozzles 2-1/2 inches in diameter - Threads, nozzle caps, operating nuts, and cap color must conform to the National Fire Protection (NFPA) 291 for the color markings of fire hydrants.
-Barrel color must be yellow. - Prepare and prime all surfaces prior to painting. - Fire hydrant body shall be painted using Rust-Oleum Fire Hydrant Enamel Yellow 202790 Part #43828. - Cap colors selected according to class and corresponding GPM.3.5.4.
-Units must be traffic type with breakable safety coupling located below barrel break line to preclude valve opening. - Valve must be compression-type with 5-1/4 inches minimum valve opening and shoe inlet connection to be 6 inches minimum. - Hydrants must be secured with restraining assemblies. - All units must be designed and installed to be selfdraining. - Gravel or crushed stone for the drain sump must be provided.

-6. Valve Locations
+- 5. Fire Hydrants Approved Manufacturers - Mueller Super Centurian A423 with 5-1/4" barrel or approved equal.
+Must meet ANSI/AWWA C502 standard, UL246 and FM1510 certified to ANSI/ NSF61. - Hydrants must be equipped with a minimum of one pumper outlet nozzle 4-1/2 inches in diameter and two hose nozzles 2-1/2 inches in diameter - Threads, nozzle caps, operating nuts, and cap color must conform to the National Fire Protection (NFPA) 291 for the color markings of fire hydrants.
+Barrel color must be yellow. - Prepare and prime all surfaces prior to painting. - Fire hydrant body painted using Rust-Oleum Fire Hydrant Enamel Yellow 202790 Part #43828 or approved equal. - Cap colors selected according to class and corresponding GPM.3.5.4.
+Units must be traffictype with breakable safety coupling located below barrel break line to preclude valve opening. - Valve must be compression-type with 5-1/4 inches minimum valve opening and shoe inlet connection to be 6 inches minimum. - Hydrants must be secured with restraining assemblies. - All units must be designed and installed to be selfdraining. - Gravel or crushed stone for the drain sump must be provided. - 6.
+Valve Locations